U.S. bans imports from Malaysian palm oil company FGV

 About 84% of palm plantation workers in Malaysia, or some 337,000 workers, are migrants from countries including Indonesia, India and Bangladesh.

-Anti-trafficking group Liberty Shared submitted a petition to CBP in April against another Malaysian palm oil producer, Sime Darby Plantation SIME.KL, over alleged labour abuse.
+Anti-trafficking group Liberty Shared submitted a petition to CBP in April against another Malaysian palm oil producer, Sime Darby Plantation, over alleged labour abuse.

 The company said in July it had asked the rights group for more information and that it would swiftly address any breaches following a thorough investigation.